Sangamon County Resources

 Employment of heating, air conditioning, and refrigeration mechanics and installers is projected to grow 14 percent from 2014 to 2024, according to the U.S. Department of Labor.
 Also, the HVACR Workforce Development Foundation recently reported there were nearly 221,000 HVACR job openings available in 2014.
 Due to industry growth and retirement, the supply of available technicians is not keeping up with the demand of more than 100,000 people that will be needed to fill HVACR positions in the next seven years.
 The average annual salary in the industry is slightly more than $49,000 compared to the national average salary of nearly $45,000.

 Learn more about the courses for the certificate program:

 Time to completion: in as little as 9 months

 This program falls under regulations for “Gainful Employment in a Recognized Occupation.”
-LLCC provides the is gainful employment information for Heating, Ventilation, Air Conditioning and Refrigeration • Certificate of Achievement in compliance with the “Program Integrity” and “Gainful Employment in a Recognized Occupation” regulations as defined by the U.S. Department of Education (34 CFR 668.8).
+LLCC provides this gainful employment information for Heating, Ventilation, Air Conditioning and Refrigeration • Certificate of Achievement in compliance with the “Program Integrity” and “Gainful Employment in a Recognized Occupation” regulations as defined by the U.S. Department of Education (34 CFR 668.8).

 Investment in Your Future